rjsaidi/DataFest2YCs/README.md

 Please click the link to the form to register your team:  https://forms.gle/jCddCmnAoXic6FdDA.
 **Team registration is due by Monday, April 7th.**

+Student winners will be provided with a free one-year student membership with the American Statistical Association (ASA).

 ## We Need Judges